 Building and maintaining a cohesive employee experience for a distributed workforce can no doubt be a daunting challenge to HR departments.
 However, it is not possible to brush aside the challenge since the hybrid and/or remote workforce is all set to become the new normal.
 Bearing in mind a few basic principles as enlisted below will ensure to bring about a meaningful employee engagement program

-Keeping the world order in mind, the time would be as good as any to revisit values, goals and objectives of the organisation.
-The points to be borne in mind in doing so are how the pandemic has impacted business, the response of the organisation to the crisis, and the need to evolve a new work order going forward.
-Reshaping goals and objectives with these thoughts would be a good way to bring the hybrid workforce upto speed after a prolonged period of remote work.
+Keeping the world order in mind, the time would be as good as any to revisit values, goals and objectives of the organization.
+The points to be borne in mind in doing so are how the pandemic has impacted the business, the response of the organization to the crisis, and the need to evolve a new work order going forward.
+Reshaping goals and objectives with these thoughts would prove to be an effective way to bring the hybrid workforce upto speed after a prolonged period of remote work.
 It would work well to keep the workforce looped in regarding the revised goals and objectives by conducting seminars, having informal quizzes, and so on.

-Aligning the goals and objectives also brings about a major shift in the culture of the organisation.
+Aligning the goals and objectives also brings about a major shift in the culture of the organization.
 Since remote work is here to stay, a hybrid workforce will be the new normal.
-Therefore it is necessary to realign policies and procedures in line with the altered goals and objectives in order to make the hybrid workforce a successful reality.
-The organisations through its leaders top down should make it a point to embody the shift in company culture.
+Therefore, it is necessary to realign policies and procedures in line with the altered goals and objectives to make the hybrid workforce a successful reality.
+The organizations through its leaders top down should make it a point to embody the shift in company culture.
 This should reflect in various aspects such as

-It would be a great idea to create a knowledge base for all employees whether already existing or new joinees to have a reference point for information.
+It would be a great idea to create a knowledge base for all employees whether already existing or new joiner’s to have a reference point for information.

 - Setting clear goals and expectations